naiyerasif/site/data/post/2024/2024-02-11-17-38-21-using-localstack-for-aws-lambda-with-sqs-trigger.md

 ```

 :::note
 LocalStack uses the [official AWS Docker base images](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html) pulled from [Amazon ECR registry](https://gallery.ecr.aws/lambda/) to run a function in a container.
-That's why, we're fetching the container id of the container using `public.ecr.aws/lambda/nodejs:22` and passing it to `docker logs` command to print the logs.
+That's why, we're fetching the container id using `public.ecr.aws/lambda/nodejs:22` and passing it to `docker logs` command to print the logs.
 :::

 Looking at the logs, you can verify that the function is getting triggered since the message `Hello, Gwen!` that we just published on the queue is getting printed.